Why the latest Trump crisis is a really big deal

 "This is the most serious charge ever made against a sitting president of the United States.
 Let's not underestimate it," he told CNN's Erin Burnett.

-2. The Intelligence Angle.
+2. The Intelligence angle

 There have already been several reports that allied intelligence agencies, fearful of the administration's capacity to guard the most sensitive secrets, have been wary about sharing top secret information with the United States.